christopher-paul-shaw/christopher-paul-shaw/README.md

 Hello and welcome to my GitHub, I am a software developer with over a decade experience in developing software and maintaining linux based systems.

+## Skills and Experience
+- Languages: PHP5, PHP7, HTML, CSS, MySQL, BASH, Shell, Vanilla Javascript, and some Java
+- Experience with Virtual Machines, Vagrant, Docker
+- Experience Designing and Deploying CI Solutions including CircleCI and GitHub Actions
+- Experienced in using and administering linux systems

+## Connect With Me
+--